2012 Croydon North by-election

-On 29 November 2012, a by-election was held for the UK House of Commons constituency of Croydon North in the London Borough of Croydon.
-The by-election was caused by the death of its Member of Parliament Malcolm Wicks.
-It took place on the same day as by-elections in Middlesbrough and Rotherham.
-The by-election was won by Steve Reed of the Labour Party.
+A by-election for the United Kingdom parliamentary constituency of Croydon North was held on 29 November 2012, caused by the death of incumbent Labour Party member of Parliament (MP) Malcolm Wicks.
+It was won by Steve Reed who held the seat for Labour.

+Two other by-elections in Middlesbrough and Rotherham were held on the same day.

 Boundaries

 The constituency covers the north west of the London Borough of Croydon and includes Thornton Heath, Norbury, Selhurst and parts of South and Upper Norwood.
 It is made up of eight electoral wards from the borough: